Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 ##### !options

 * Try to recreate the issue on your local machine
-* Check the Heroku server logs
+* Check the Render server logs
 * Check the local server logs
-* Confirm that recent, working code is pushed up to the `heroku` remote
+* Confirm that recent, working code is pushed up to the `origin` remote
 * Copy and paste the error messages and look it up on the Internet
-* Push all code to the `origin` remote
+* Push all code to the `Render` remote

 ##### !end-options
 ##### !answer

 * Try to recreate the issue on your local machine
-* Check the Heroku server logs
+* Check the Render server logs
-* Confirm that recent, working code is pushed up to the `heroku` remote
+* Confirm that recent, working code is pushed up to the `origin` remote
 * Copy and paste the error messages and look it up on the Internet

 ##### !end-answer